ivangfr/spring-cloud-stream-solace-pubsub/README.md

   - **producer-service**

-    - In a terminal, make sure you are in `spring-cloud-stream-solace-pubsub` root folder;
+    - In a terminal, make sure you are in the `spring-cloud-stream-solace-pubsub` root folder;
     - Run the commands below to start the application:
       ```
       ./mvnw clean spring-boot:run --projects producer-service